Disordered 2D ferromagnetism at the surface of FeSi

 \textit{Discussion} The existence of a 2D FM state at the surface of FeSi has been postulated based on experiments on thin-film FeSi \cite{ThinFeSiZak_Ohtsuka, Manyala2009APLThinFilmFeSi10.1063/1.3152766}, nanowires \cite{Ruiz_2019NanotechFeSiNanowires}, an AHE \cite{Paschen_1997_DilFridge, Manyala2004NatMatFeSiAHE}, and recent microwave signatures \cite{Briendel2023ProbFeSiPublish} alongside angle-resolved MR \cite{Deng2023PhysRevB.108.115158AngleResMR_Sn_FeSi} in Sn flux-grown needles.
 This study, however, is the first conclusive demonstration of surface magnetism residing at the surface of bulk non-magnetic FeSi crystals via direct magnetization.
 In our case, the low temperature range of the transitions is unusual; for the aforementioned thin films and nanowires the magnetic transitions were observed to occur as high as $\sim$ 200~K without doping, whereas here the transitions are below 100 K, but still higher than $\sim$ 30 K transition in 3D Fe$_{1-x}$Co$_x$Si \cite{Bauer2016PhysRevB.93.235144FeCoSiMagHistory}.
 Disorder is a possible reason for our suppressed transition temperatures in Fig. \ref{fig:Phase} and otherwise broad transitions in Fig. \ref{fig:MvT}.
 In particular, the transition temperatures of clean systems almost universally behave in a concave-down manor when suppressed by an external parameter (field, pressure, doping) \cite{Brando2016RevModPhys.88.025006QCP}.
 The main phenomena that can break this trend is disorder and the concave-up behavior of our phase boundaries with $H$ suggests that the P-phase in Fig. \ref{fig:Phase} is not a paramagnetic state, but rather exhibits similarities to a Griffiths phase \cite{Saha2022PhysRevB.105.214407GrittithsManganite, DAS2018SolStateComm36SmMnO3DoppedGriffiths}.
 This is reflected in our $M_S$ vs. $H$ in Fig. \ref{fig:MvH} by a lack of saturating behavior.
 In fact, 80 K magnetization data (not shown for brevity) is not paramagnetic-like and is qualitatively similar to the 2 K results, albeit with zero coercive field and larger diamagnetic background distortions owing to smaller overall moment, which indicates FM character still persists in our P-phase, even if it lacks long-range order.
 The source of this disorder is an open question, but possible candidates include standard point defects observable on broken surfaces in STM \cite{Yang_PNAS_2021STS}, although it could be subtle off-stoichiometry of the FeSi crystal \cite{FeSiOldElecAndThermCond_BUSCHINGER, Ohnuma2012ISIJFeSiMetallurgy} which may result in slight cross-occupancy of the Si site by the extra Fe as observed in Co$_{1+x}$Si$_{1-x}$ \cite{Balas2020PhysRevLett.124.057201CoSiSkyrmions}.
 It is open issue as to why these defects have minimal influence on the bulk behavior, but drastic influence to the surface behavior, but perhaps is a signature of Kondo breakdown on the surface \cite{Alexandrov2015PhysRevLett.114.177202KondoBreakdown}.
 The single crystal XRD results could find no evidence for bulk disorder nor significant cross-occupancy between Fe and Si and hence the exact disorder remains a mystery.
+The alternative is that the spin fluctuations are due entirely to the reduced dimensionality at the surface, but this neglects the history of transport measurements on FeSi.